-Comprehensive plans have been put together for emergency situations such as when there is a need to move students from our building or if a crisis occurs while students are away from our building.
-In the event that Grant Wood is declared unsafe to re-enter, we will be busing students to a reunification site.
-Parents will be directed to go to that site through local media where staff will assist in reuniting students with their parents.
-No students will be released to an adult other than their parent(s)/guardian without permission.
-Bus routes will be used to return students to their home if this is deemed appropriate.
+Comprehensive plans have been developed and implemented for emergency situations if and when there is a need to move students from our building or if a crisis occurs while students are away from our building.
+In the event that Johnson is declared unsafe to re-enter, we will be busing students to a designated reunification center.
+Parents will be directed to go to that center's location through local media where staff will assist in reuniting students with their parents.
+No student(s) will be released to an adult other than their parent(s)/guardian without permission.
+Bus routes will be used to return students to school or to their home whichever is deemed appropriate.